 Formula is 1-b2-3-4-5-b6-b7-7.
 This scale is derived from the fifth mode of the harmonic scale, the Phrygian dominant mode.

 Formula is : 1-2-b3-4-5-b6-b7-7 .
 This scale has a chromatic passing tone (b7) between the minor sixth (b6) and the major seventh (7).

 Formula is : 1-2-b3-4-5-#5-6-7.
 The melodic minor bebop scale is derived from the ascending form of the melodic minor scale, it has a chromatic passing tone between the 5th and 6th notes.

 The major bebop scale is an eight note scale.
 Check out this jazz guitar lesson with scale charts, guitar diagrams and jazz lines for a better understanding of this jazz scale.

-The Dorian bebop scale is an eight note scale designed to be used over minor chords in jazz soloing and improvisation.
 Check out this jazz lesson with guitar fretboard diagrams, scale charts, theory and patterns to understand and play the Dorian bebop scale also known as minor bebop scale.

 You will find in this jazz guitar lesson some patterns, neck diagrams, jazz lines and formula charts to master this dominant bebop scale.